 Basically, to get ratified we ask you to do a little work around the area your group will cover, explain to us the reason behind your group and ask you to take a look at financial forecasts to make sure it can be successful.
 We have put together two documents to help you do this:

 Completing these documents and submitting them to the Vice President Societies and Sport will get you on the way to ratification, once they are submitted the documents will be presented to the next available Sports, Societies and Opportunities Executive.
 Their role is to oversee the creation of new groups, checking that there is no overlap, that they are in the best interests of students and that the group can be sustainable.
-Once they are confident in these aspects the group is passed on to the Student Opportunities team and your accounts will be created, just to manage expectations once ratified the accounts will generally take a week to be active.
+Once they are confident in these aspects the group is passed on to the Student Opportunities team and your accounts will be created, just to manage expectations once ratified the accounts will generally take a couple of weeks to be fully set up and active.

 At any point during the process or after you can find help and support on our Groups portal, Freshdesk.